ZhichaoPengMath/ZhichaoPengMath.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a fifth year P.h.D student in the department of matehmatical sciences in Rensselaer Polytechnique Institute.
+I am currently a fifth year Ph.D student in the Department of Matehmatical Sciences at Rensselaer Polytechnique Institute.
 My advisor is Professor [Fengyan Li](https://homepages.rpi.edu/~lif/).

 Research Interest
 ======